open-energy-transition/pypsa-zambia/doc/home/offline-setup-run.md

 ## Step 1: Copy everything to your computer

 Copy the project folder and both setup files onto your own computer's hard disk.
-Do not run them directly from a USB drive — USB drives are slow, and the installation step needs a permanent location to work with.
+Do not run them directly from a USB drive.
+USB drives are slow, and the installation step needs a permanent location to work with.

 ## Step 2: Run the setup file